openthread/ot-docs/site/en/guides/border-router/external-commissioning/android.md

 ### Commission the Joiner

-Once connected to the Border Router, the app provides the option to scan a QR code.
-Thread QR codes are created with the following text string format:
+Once connected to the Border Router, the app provides the option to scan a Connect QR Code.
+Thread QR Codes are created with the following text string format:

 <pre>v=1&&eui=0000b57fffe15d68&&cc=J01NU5</pre>